softpreneur/graphql-example/README.md

 You can also read my experience with graphql on medium ()

-If you customize this to work for you, kindly follow these step to get it working
+If you wish to customize this, kindly follow these step to get it working
-1. I use some ES6 and ES7 features, after editing or customizing this, run: "npm run build" to transpile from ES6 + ES7 syntax to ES5
+1. I used some ES6 and ES7 syntax and features, after editing or customizing this, run: "npm run build" to transpile from ES6 + ES7 syntax to ES5
-2. Then open the build folder find where you have require("babel-core/register");
+2. Then open the build folder, inside the "app.js" find the line where you have require("babel-core/register");
 require("babel-polyfill"); cut it and past it before any line of code in the same app.js to avoid getting this error:

  Error: Cannot find module 'compression'